solid/authentication-panel/HttpSignature.md

 Steps (4) and (5), where the server retrives a (cached)copy of the key, are as before.

 Steps (6) can be run in parallel with (4) to fetch the Credential document.
 This also can be cached.
+If the `Credential` header URL
+* is enclosed in '<' and '>' then
-If the URL is relative it will be found on Resource Server.
+  * if it is relative it can be fetched on the same server
-If the URL is remote it may need to be fetched.
+  * if is is an absolute URL it can be fetched by opening a new connection
-If the URL is enclosed in `>` and `<` and a P2P extension is available, the server can request the credential from the client directly using the same connection opened in (3).
+* is enclosed in `>` and `<` and P2P HTTP extension is enabled, the server can request the credential from the client directly using the same connection opened in (3).

 ### Linking a WebKey to a WebID